vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver.md

 $ npm run build
 ```

+Among all the contents of the .json file, there is a key called `expressions` which
-The resulting .json is in charge of representing all the identities and operations
+is an array containing all the identities and operations among the corresponding
-among all the registers.
-The used values are input freely from the executor or taken
+polynomials defined by the zkExecutor.
+The used values are input freely from the
-from the .json compiled by the zkASM compiler.
-This .json will be finally used in
+executor or taken from the .json compiled by the zkASM compiler.
+Moreover, there
+exists other keys which represent all inclusion, permutation and copy constrain
-the STARK proof generation, which will prove all the specified constrains.
+arguments.
+This .json will be finally used in the STARK proof generation, which
+will prove all the specified constrains.